remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 The 5th device, called "Migration" is another Alpine used for configuration.At the end of the installation, a 6th container with a DHCP service must be created.

-!!! warning
+!!! warning "Requirements"
     RemoteLabz require PHP 8.4 to work properly.

-!!! info
+!!! info "Partition your disk"
-    For the worker, the image and iso of each device is stored in `/opt/remotelabz-worker/images`, `/opt/remotelabz-worker/iso`, respectively.
-Each laboratory stores the user's VM in $working_directory/instances and the container in the lxc default working directory `/var/lib/lxc`
+    For the worker, the image and iso of each virtual device is stored in `/opt/remotelabz-worker/images`, `/opt/remotelabz-worker/iso`, respectively.
+Each laboratory stores the user's VM in `/opt/remotelabz-worker/instances` and the container in the lxc default working directory `/var/lib/lxc`

     To avoid storage problem on the system, we recommand to build 2 partitions for :

     - `/opt`
     - `/var/lib/lxc`

+!!! question "How size my partition ?"
+    For example, on a RemoteLabz deploys for 355 users and which uses 2 workers :

+    - on the first worker, 193 containers use 289 Go (1.4 Go/container) and 56 VMs use 281 Go (5 Go/VM), respectively
+    - on the second worker, 286 containers use 327 Go (1,1 Go/container) and 34 VMs use 284 Go (8,3 Go/VM), respectively

+    All VMs and containers are linux servers.

+    For the system, we need at :

+    - on the front, at least 30 Go + space to store the uploaded iso and VM images

+    !!! note
+        On the front, the uploaded iso and VM image are stored in the /opt/remotelabz/public/uploads directory

+    - on the worker, at least 30 Go

 ## Installation of the requirements